VisionSystemsInc/vsi_common/docker/recipes/README.md

 # J.U.S.T.

-To define the "build recipes" target, J.U.S.T. add this to your `Justfile`
+To define the "build recipes" target, add this to your `Justfile`

     source "${VSI_COMMON_DIR}/linux/just_docker_functions.bsh"

-And add `(justify build recipes)` do any fully automatic docker building targets
+And add `(justify build recipes)` to any Justfile target that is responsible for buildling docker images.